cyber-dojo/version-reporter/docs/demos.md

 and then commit and push.

 # Fail deployment when a pull request is not found for the change
+Do a commit that is not in a pull-request!
 WIP

 # Alert when a manual deployment is made